PoliticalGraveyard.com

 Larson, Vernon L. (b.
 1948) — also known as Vern Larson — of Vivian, Lyman County, S.Dak.
 Born in Vivian, Lyman County, S.Dak., October 25, 1948.
 Republican.
 South Dakota state auditor, 1979-94; delegate to Republican National Convention from South Dakota, 2008.
 Lutheran.
 Member, Elks; Kiwanis; Shriners; Jaycees; Izaak Walton League; Freemasons.
 Still living as of 2008.

 Larson, Werner R. — of Michigan.
 Republican.
-Candidate in primary for U.S. Representative from Michigan 12th District, 1932.
-Presumed deceased.
+Candidate for U.S. Representative from Michigan 12th District, 1932.
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."